jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_02_index.md

 This is better but I don't like how the metadata falls underneath the bullet point.
 Instead I would like it to align with the post title.
-To achieve this we an the following to the "default && mobile" section of `jaredandrews.css`
+To achieve this I add the following to the "default && mobile" section of `jaredandrews.css`:

 	li {
 		list-style-position: outside;